What is OA?

 Who Belongs to OA?

-OA members experience many different patterns of food behaviors.
+OA members experience many different patterns of food behaviours.
 These ‘symptoms’ are as varied as our membership.
 Among them are

 >> Obsession with body weight, size and shape